aysanaghazadeh/SensoryAds/rebuttal.md

 * We respectfully disagree, as our first contribution we introduce new tasks that have not been explored in the field while useful for media content generation and understanding.
 Our dataset is an evaluation dataset which considering previous evaluation datasets should not be a big concern.
 We also introduce an evaluation metric achieving high agreement with humans and showing improvement of +30% compared to baseline metrics.
 * The goal of this paper as a paper submitted to the benchmark track, was addressing the underexplored tasks of understanding and generating sensory images, benchmarking the T2I models on the generation of Sensory Ads and LLMs/MLLMs on Sensation classification tasks.
 The goal of this paper was not the introduction of new methods for generation nor classification.
 * **Size of Dataset**: Due to **annotation cost**, we only introduce the **evaluation dataset** for sensory advertisement.
 Compared to the recent evaluation dataset, our dataset scale is not small.
 Some of the recent similar publications with similar scale of dataset:
-  * "An image speaks a thousand words, but can everyone listen? on image transcreation for cultural relevance."  **(Winner of EMNLP 2024 Best Paper Award) with 600 images in the introduced evaluation dataset**.
+  * Khanuja, Simran, et al. "An image speaks a thousand words, but can everyone listen? on image transcreation for cultural relevance."  **(Winner of EMNLP 2024 Best Paper Award) with 600 images in the introduced evaluation dataset**.
-    * Khanuja, Simran, et al. "An image speaks a thousand words, but can everyone listen?
-On image transcreation for cultural relevance."
-Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing.
-2024.
-  * "Breaking Common Sense: WHOOPS!
+  * Bitton-Guetta, Nitzan, et al. "Breaking Common Sense: WHOOPS!
 A Vision-and-Language Benchmark of Synthetic and Compositional Images" **(ICCV 2023) with 500 synthetic images in the introduced dataset.**
-    * Bitton-Guetta, Nitzan, et al. "Breaking common sense: Whoops! a vision-and-language benchmark of synthetic and compositional images."
-Proceedings of the IEEE/CVF International Conference on Computer Vision.
-2023.

-* We would greatly appreciate it if you could also elaborate on the analysis that is expected for our paper, and it is currently missed.
+* We would greatly appreciate it if you could also elaborate on the in-depth analysis that is expected for our paper, and it is currently missed.
 So, we can address and improve the quality of the paper.

 ---